Charles Smith (basketball, born 1965)

-Charles Daniel Smith (born July 16, 1965) is an American former professional basketball player who played in the National Basketball Association (NBA).
+Charles Daniel Smith (born July 16, 1965) is an American former professional basketball player who played in the National Basketball Association (NBA) from 1988 to 1998.
+He was an All-American college player for the Pittsburgh Panthers.
+He led the 1986 World Games USA Team in scoring to win the Gold Medal and Olympic bronze medal as a member of the United States national team in 1988.

 College career

 As a college player, Smith was named Big East Player of the Year in 1988.
 He was a member of the University of Pittsburgh's highly touted five-man recruiting class considered the country's best.
-Along with power forward Jerome Lane, Charles Smith and the Pitt Basketball Team became a major force in college basketball, opening the 1987–88 season ranked No. 4 nationally and rising as high as No. 2. during Smith's tenure.
+Along with power forward Jerome Lane, Smith and the Pitt Basketball Team became a major force in college basketball, opening the 1987–88 season ranked No. 4 nationally and rising as high as No. 2. during Smith's tenure.

-He played for the US national team in the 1986 FIBA World Championship, where he won the gold medal, and at the 1988 Olympics, where he finished with a bronze.
+He played and led the US national team in scoring during the 1986 FIBA World Championship, where he won the gold medal, and at the 1988 Olympics, where he finished with a bronze.

 NBA career

-After his college career, the 6'10", 245 lb. power forward was selected 3rd overall in the 1988 NBA draft by the Philadelphia 76ers but immediately traded to the Los Angeles Clippers.
+After his college career, the 6'10", 245 lb. power forward was selected third overall in the 1988 NBA draft by the Philadelphia 76ers but immediately traded to the Los Angeles Clippers.
 He made the 1988 NBA All-Rookie Team by averaging 16 points and 8 rebounds.
-During his four years with the Clippers where he was among the team's top scorers and rebounders, he averaged 19 points and 7 rebounds.
+During his four years with the Clippers he was the team's top scorer averaging 19 points per game.
 He was later traded to the New York Knicks with Doc Rivers and Bo Kimble for point guard Mark Jackson.
-Smith was expected to fill the hole at small forward left by Xavier McDaniel after the Knicks failed to re-sign him after their successful 1991–92 season, a role that Smith struggled in as he was primarily a power forward.
-His knees became more problematic playing small forward around this time.
+Coach Riley moved Smith from Power Forward to Small Forward to fill the hole left by Xavier McDaniel after the Knicks failed to re-sign him after their successful 1991–92 season.
+Smith's knees became problematic playing small forward around this time.
 As Smith's stats declined, he was traded to the San Antonio Spurs for J. R. Reid before retiring in 1998.

 Post-retirement

-Smith is a Managing Consultant for Silver Blade which extends cash invoices and will advance cash against unbilled transaction in the media industry.
-Prior, he was Head of Sports & Entertainment for MediaCom, owned by WPP/GroupM.
+Smith is a Resource Board Member of Family Office Association developing global partnerships.
+Prior, he was Head of Sports & Entertainment MediaCom and Head of New Business for Midas Exchange, both owned by WPP/GroupM.

 After retiring from the NBA, Smith served as Team Representative for the National Basketball Players Association (NBPA) and then as First Vice President.
 Smith helped create the NBPA Foundation, a non-profit to support retired players in need.
 Smith went on to serve as Executive Director of the National Basketball Retired Players Association (NBRPA).
 Smith produced and executed exhibition games featuring over 40 retired NBA players.

-Smith was founder and CEO of New Media Technology Corp and then Head of New Business Opportunities for Midas Exchange.
+Smith was founder and CEO of New Media Technology Corp.
+The company was the first to develop and patent customizable applications for video ingestion in 1998.

+Smith played in an exhibition game organized by Dennis Rodman in North Korea, which was depicted in the 2015 documentary film Dennis Rodman's Big Bang in Pyongyang.